REVAPANDE/CODSOFT-ML-REVAPANDE/README.md

 # CODSOFT ML Projects – Reva Pande

-This repository contains 5 Machine Learning and AI tasks completed as part of the CODSOFT Internship.
+This repository contains 5 Machine Learning tasks completed as part of the CODSOFT Internship.

 Each task is organized in a separate folder with its own code, UI, datasets, or models (as applicable).